TVA sees a future in clean coal generation

 These costs become the price we all pay for electricity.

 Installing emission controls and switching to cleaner types of coal have reduced regulated emissions by more than 80 percent since the late 1970s.
-Reductions approaching 90 percent are expected with the installation of additional equipment.
+Reductions approaching 90 percent are expected with the installation of additional equipment and efforts to cap emissions across the fleet.

 Along with emissions, the other major environmental challenge posed for most utilities that use coal is managing waste byproducts-primarily ash and gypsum.
 The issue was brought to the forefront last December by the coal ash spill at TVA's Kingston Fossil Plant.

-To ensure the safety of our coal waste storage facilities, TVA is planning to close all wet storage impoundments and establish dry storage for all our coal plants.
-TVA is taking these steps to achieve the safest coal waste management program in the industry.
+To ensure the safety of our coal waste storage facilities, TVA is planning to close all wet storage impoundments and establish dry storage for all our coal plants as part of improved coal methods that address safety.

 The investments in emission controls and coal byproduct waste management are necessary to maintain a reliable power supply while TVA pursues a strategy to reduce our carbon footprint.